 The Taylor + Thomas vegan shoes brand was co-founded by Jessica Taylor Mead and Elizabeth Thomas James who met in a footwear design class and found common ground in personal styling and global consciousness.
 Taylor + Thomas is a modern, luxury, ethical shoe line driven by a commitment to the planet, as well as the people and animals who inhabit it.
 Taylor + Thomas vegan shoes have been inspired by female icons, and the brand as a whole pays homage to generations of craftsmanship, alongside the construct of modern luxury itself.

-As a luxury footwear brand that prioritises thoughtfulness, sustainability and innovation, what inspired you to create Taylor + Thomas?
+What inspired you to create Taylor + Thomas?

 We (Jess and Liz) met in a footwear design class, and the connect was kismet.
 Not only do we share a common ground on personal styling, but we both recognised the need for the fashion industry to adopt more sustainable and cruelty-free practices.
 From the carbon emissions, water pollution and waste production, to the treatment of animals and exploitation of the labour force – we knew we wanted to move above and beyond the fashion industry’s status quo.
 Sustainability wasn’t an option for us, it was an imperative.